GMOD/jbrowse/docs/site/faq.md

 You can also just copy and paste your entire jbrowse directory that you cloned into your webserver folder if you have an existing apache or nginx server

+### How do I use plugins with JBrowse

+In JBrowse 1.13.0 and later, you must rebuild JBrowse

+* download the "-dev" version of JBrowse (or use a git clone, this is equivalent)
+* put the plugin(s) in the plugins folder
+* run ./setup.sh

+This will build the plugins properly.
+The ./setup.sh automatically downloads the npm modules needed for building the codebase.

+Reason: JBrowse switched to a webpack based build system in 1.13.0 which bundles all dependencies at build time so there is no notion of run-time module resolution

+### How do I modify JBrowse source code

+In modify JBrowse source code you must use `npm run watch` (equivalently `yarn watch`) to watch for changes to the codebase

+This uses `webpack -w` in the background to dynamically include your changes as you are developing.

+When you are done modifying the source code, use ./setup.sh to create a minified final build.

+Note: this applies to JBrowse core and for plugins, as plugins will also be watched by this process.

+Also note: if you add or remove files, you should kill the watch process and restart

 ### What webserver is needed for JBrowse